 Outpatient Surgical Services

 The Ambulatory Surgery department performs surgical procedures that require anesthesia or respiratory assistance but do not require an overnight stay.
 Types of surgical procedures performed inAmbulatory Surgery include:

 - General Surgery

 Knowing that any surgical procedure can cause anxiety, the operating room staff does everything it can to make the process as easy and comfortable as possible.
-They call patients before surgery to confirm pre-operative instructions and to answer questions.
-The highly trained staff also provides comprehensive, easy to understand patient education and preparation before surgery.
-After surgery, patients are called to check on their progress and again, to answer any questions they may have.
+The surgical team also provides comprehensive, easy to understand education on the day of surgery.
+After discharge if requested, patients are called again to check on their progress and answer any questions they may have regarding their surgery.

 The department also coordinates the admission of all surgical patients (ambulatory, minor surgery, and overnight surgery) and can be used as a resource for common questions prior to a procedure.